vincekieft/Keycap/README.md

 #How to use?
 Keycab knows 8 different methods you can use.
-The methods are divided under 3 different categories:
+The methods are divided under 4 different categories:

 - OnUpdateInput
 - RegisteredEvents
+- RegisterdMultipleKeyEvents
 - Remove

 ###### On Update Input